-Bachelor of Arts in Special Education

-■ Year III and IV: Students learn research and practical techniques for special needs education in affiliated special needs schools.
+Year III and IV: Students learn research and practical techniques for special needs education in affiliated special needs schools.
 They gain specialized knowledge and practical techniques and skills in major subjects required to obtain a teacher's license for special needs schools.
 They also gain basic practical abilities through Practicum in the School for the Students with Disabilities (educational training at affiliated special needs schools).
 Through Graduation Theses I and II, students learn about research methods, plan and implement research related to special needs education, organize their graduation thesis, and undertake study for attending graduate school.

-Implementation policy

-Based on the Special Needs Education Learning Model, students obtain credits required for graduation according to learning outcomes and credits for the teaching profession curricula for elementary, junior high or high schools.
+Implementation policy Based on the Special Needs Education Learning Model, students obtain credits required for graduation according to learning outcomes and credits for the teaching profession curricula for elementary, junior high or high schools.
 In this way, students are able to obtain teacher's licenses for special needs schools.
 We use participation-based learning in seminars and practical training sessions.
 We also attempt to have current experts from affiliated special needs schools and graduate school students participate in courses, and undergraduate students are able to gain the most advanced and practical knowledge and skills.
-International courses, Current Topics in Disability Sciences and Disability Sciences in Japan, taught in English, are also provided.

-Policy for evaluation of learning outcomes

-In each course, we strictly and fairly evaluate grades through methods described in the syllabi based on the Curriculum Policy.
+International courses, Current Topics in Disability Sciences, taught in English, are also provided.
+Policy for evaluation of learning outcomes In each course, we strictly and fairly evaluate grades through methods described in the syllabi based on the Curriculum Policy.
 In particular, we emphasize the graduation thesis as a culmination of the learning outcomes across four years, which is examined by two evaluators.
 All qualified students are required to orally explain overviews and answer questions about their thesis, which are then evaluated based on the comprehensive results described above.
 Moreover, class evaluation questionnaires are used for a majority of courses.
 This is done to verify that the education is appropriately structured and implemented in line with the Diploma Policy and Curriculum Policy in an educationally effective way.

-Characteristics

-• We learn how to support students with disabilities through courses such as Skills in Support for Students with Disabilities and participate in activities to support students with disabilities at the university.

-Credits earned at overseas universities can be transferred, while credits are awarded for volunteer activities and research activities inside or outside the university and used as requirement for graduation.

-Bachelor of Science in Social Work

-Diploma Policy

-We grant the Bachelor of Science in Social Work to persons who have acquired the knowledge and abilities (i.e., Generic Competences) based on the educational purpose for undergraduate students of the University of Tsukuba.
+Characteristics - We learn how to support students with disabilities through courses such as Skills in Support for Students with Disabilities and participate in activities to support students with disabilities at the university. - Credits earned at overseas universities can be transferred, while credits are awarded for volunteer activities and research activities inside or outside the university and used as requirement for graduation.
+Bachelor of Science in Social Work Diploma Policy We grant the Bachelor of Science in Social Work to persons who have acquired the knowledge and abilities (i.e., Generic Competences) based on the educational purpose for undergraduate students of the University of Tsukuba.
 In their learning outcomes, they will achieve the following goals based on the educational purpose of our school and college.

-Students have acquired proficiency in measures and supporting methods for implementation of social welfare philosophy called "normalization", and have a basic understanding of physiology, psychology, and education related to social welfare studies.

-Students have acquired the necessary knowledge and skills to clear the Certified Social Worker Examination and become professionals in social welfare

-Students have acquired specialized knowledge, techniques, and research abilities that allow them to comprehensively and scientifically inquire into theories and practices related to social welfare studies.

-Students have gained fundamental leadership abilities related to social welfare studies.
+I Students have acquired proficiency in measures and supporting methods for implementation of social welfare philosophy called "normalization", and have a basic understanding of physiology, psychology, and education related to social welfare studies.
+(Relevant competences: Understanding of human sciences, Basic knowledge of Disability Sciences) I Students have acquired the necessary knowledge and skills to clear the Certified Social Worker Examination and become professionals in social welfare administration.
+(Relevant competences: Understanding of human sciences, Basic knowledge of Disability Sciences, Practical skills in Disability Sciences) Students have acquired specialized knowledge, techniques, and research abilities that allow them to comprehensively and scientifically inquire into theories and practices related to social welfare studies.
+(Relevant competences: Understanding of human sciences, Basic knowledge of Disability Sciences, Analytical thinking skills in Disability Sciences) Students have gained fundamental leadership abilities related to social welfare studies.